FAC7/READMEs/week4/moreNode/README.md

     return console.error(err);
   }
   else {
+    fileData = JSON.parse(data);
-    fileData = JSON.parse(data);// remember that encoding with "utf8" returns the data as a string.
-Therefore we need to parse it to make it a JavaScript object.
+    // remember that encoding with "utf8" returns the data as a string.
+    // Therefore we need to parse it to make it a JavaScript object.
   }
 });
 ```